All Episodes

 And they literally thought they had won.

-They thought they'd won so bad that when the actual votes were counted, and it showed that Kerry was going to lose, a bunch of leftists got all upset about it and thought that the exit polls were real and that the votes were fake and wanted to implement the outcome as determined by exit polls.
+They thought they'd won so bad that when the actual votes were counted and it showed that Kerry was going to lose, a bunch of leftists got all upset about it and thought that the exit polls were real and that the votes were fake and wanted to implement the outcome as determined by exit polls.

-Well, the same thing happened with the Prime Minister Cameron at five o'clock, a pollster walked in, a pollster who never gets anything right, walked into his office and told him essentially that the the uh the Leave faction was gonna go down to a landslide defeat at five o'clock on the day of the vote.
+A pollster who never gets anything right walked into his office and told him essentially that the Leave faction was going to go down to a landslide defeat.

-Journalists were shocked, all kinds of people were shocked.
+All kinds of people were shocked.

 College students were shocked.